ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - 'hkdf' and 'cred_fmt'.

-   - 'sign_enc_alg', 'sign_alg', and 'sign_params', only in case the configuration parameter 'group_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the group mode of Group OSCORE.
+   - 'gp_enc_alg', 'sign_alg', and 'sign_params', only in case the configuration parameter 'group_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the group mode of Group OSCORE.

-      Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
-The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

    - 'alg', 'ecdh_alg', and 'ecdh_params', only in case the configuration parameter 'pairwise_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the pairwise mode of Group OSCORE.